minima-global/innovation-challenge/README.md

 At the end of the two weeks, teams will not need to deliver any code yet, however you will need to share a brief presentation of the idea accompanied by a written description.
 This includes a discussion of market fit, why the idea is uniquely suited for the Minima Protocol, and what the competitive landscape looks like.

-From the Ideation phase, the top 10 projects will receive USD$1000 each of Minima token and be invited to Phase 2.
+From the Ideation phase, the top 10 projects will receive $1000 each of Minima token and be invited to Phase 2.

 **Phase 2: Coding**

-If your team is chosen to progress, you will need to build your solution using Minima, and provide at least a Proof of Concept (PoC) at the end of the sprint.
+These 10 teams will then build their solutions using Minima, and provide at least a Proof of Concept (PoC) at the end of the sprint.

 From the projects that submitted a PoC, the top 5 will be invited to a week-long series of feedback and mentorship sessions that will provide them with further technical support and business support in developing the MiniDapp use case and code.

-The judges will then choose the winners and runners up.
-The 2 runners-up in Phase 2 will receive $5,000 in Minima tokens each.
-The overall winners will receive USD$20,000 in Minima Tokens.
-Teams that show more long-term thinking, including ideas around how to productize their idea, will have a higher chance of winning.
+The judges will then choose the top 3 teams, who will be awarded a financial prize, and teams that show more long-term thinking, including ideas around how to productize their idea, will have a higher chance of winning.

-And remember, on Minima, every user participates in constructing the blockchain by running a node (there is no mining).
-There must be no entity that is paid to construct the chain.
-The parts of the protocol critical for consensus must not require changes.

 ## Topics